 Measurement type 1 (note should be C.4.1)

 The first type of measurement can be a RF / IF, measurement at [G] (this point must be justified by the manufacturer) where the criteria shall be that any increase in noise, i.e. loss in signal to noise is sufficiently low in the presence of the interfering scenarios, 1,2,3 such that the declared operational performance (by the manufacturer) would be maintained.
 There could be a loss in performance but this would have to translate into the declared operational performance still being met.
+THIS IS NOT AGREED FOR DISCUSSION.
+ULTIMATELY THIS MAY DISAPPEAR

 Measurement type 2 (note should be C.4.2)

-A second type of measurement can be at [I] (this point must be justified by the manufacturer ) where the criteria shall be that any increase in false plots [I] is within the declared false plot performance of the radar and the simulated target probability of detection is maintained to be consistent with the declared Pd detection performance specification, i.e. the radar maintains its’ declared Pd and Pfa performance in in the presence of the interfering and target scenarios, 1,2,3 such that the declared operational performance (by the manufacturer) would be maintained.
+A second type of measurement can be at [] (this point must be justified by the manufacturer ) where the criteria shall be that any increase in false plots [I] is within the declared false plot performance of the radar and the simulated target probability of detection is maintained to be consistent with the declared Pd detection performance specification, i.e. the radar maintains its’ declared Pd and Pfa performance in in the presence of the interfering and target scenarios, 1,2,3 such that the declared operational performance (by the manufacturer) would be maintained.
 There could be a loss in performance but this would have to translate into the declared operational performance still being met.

 Measurement type 3 (note should be C.4.3)